High-resolution momentum distributions from low-resolution wave functions: Introduction

 Nuclear experiments often seek to isolate proc\-ess-in\-de\-pendent quantities, which are expressed theoretically as matrix elements of well-defined operators.
 For some kinematic regimes these quantities are quark and gluon parton distributions; the analogs for low-energy nuclear physics include nucleon momentum distributions.
 For both we need robust factorization of reaction and structure in the analysis.
 This separation induces a scale (and scheme) dependence to the distributions but quantities at different scales are naturally related using renormalization group (RG) transformations~\cite{Tropiano:2021qgf}.
 In this paper we use the similarity RG (or SRG)~\cite{Bogner:2006pc,Bogner:2009bt,Furnstahl:2013oba,Hergert:2016iju} to compare single-nucleon momentum distributions calculated at high resolution, which entails matrix elements of a one-body operator in many-body wave functions that include short-range correlations (SRCs), to distributions using SRG-evolved operators evaluated using simple wave functions appropriately matched.
 Such an approach would enable comparisons between results from different nuclear Hamiltonians and from phenomenogical analyses of experiments, and extends the range of nuclei for which high-resolution momentum distributions can be calculated.

 A high-resolution Hamiltonian is one that couples momentum modes well above the Fermi momentum into low-energy states, in particular inducing SRCs in many-body wave functions.
 A prototypical example is the Argonne $v_{18}$ (AV18) nucleon-nucleon (NN) interaction~\cite{Wiringa:1994wb}, which when supplemented with appropriate three-body forces~\cite{Carlson:1983kq,Pieper:2001ap}, has a long history of phenomenological successes~\cite{Carlson:2014vla,Lonardoni:2017egu}.
 In conjunction with the generalized contact formalism (GCF)~\cite{Weiss:2015mba,Weiss:2016obx,Weiss:2018tbu,Weiss:2021zyb}, these successes include the reproduction of SRC phe\-nom\-e\-nol\-ogy from recent experiments that kinematically isolate the effects of short-distance physics~\cite{Hen:2016kwk,Korover:2014dma,Hen:2014nza,Duer:2018sby,Duer:2018sxh,Schmookler:2019nvf,Cruz-Torres:2020uke,Schmidt:2020kcl,CLAS:2020rue}.
 But this phenomenology was also shown in Ref.~\cite{Tropiano:2021qgf} to be reproduced with simple calculations at low resolution after RG evolution, which shifts the SRCs from wave functions to operators.
+(For a simple pedagogical model of these shifts in the context of field theory transformations, see Ref.~\cite{Furnstahl:2001xq}.)
 We build on these results to test whether this approach can work quantitatively to reproduce high-reso\-lu\-tion momentum distributions across all momenta without sacrificing the simplicity.

 In principle we can exactly reproduce high-resolution reaction calculations by consistently SRG-evolving both the operators and wave functions (or the Hamiltonian used to generate them).
 SRG transformations are unitary, thus preserving observables at all scales.
 However, treating both structure and reaction parts at the same SRG scale and scheme is required for consistent prediction of observables when comparing different theoretical approaches.
 The SRG resolution scale is associated with the flow parameter $\lambda$, which roughly corresponds to the maximum-momentum components in low-energy wave functions of the transformed Hamiltonian.
 Note that the RG resolution scale $\lambda$ is not to be confused with the experimental resolution, which is set by the kinematics of the experiment.